martmichals/checkmate/README.md

 ## Overview

 This project was created to learn more about A.I.
-It consists of a frontend who's source is in the `checkmate/frontend` folder, as well as a backend, who's source is in the `checkmate/backend` folder.
+It consists of a frontend who's source is in `checkmate/frontend`, as well as a backend, who's source is in `checkmate/backend`.

 ## Frontend

 The frontend was implimented with React (`Node.js` required).
-Start up the frontend with the following command in `checkmate/frontend`: <br>
+Start it up with the following command in `checkmate/frontend`: <br>

 ```bash
 npm start